Khan Mohammad Azad: Career

 Azad joined the Bangladesh Army in 1995 with 32nd BMA long course.
-In March 2009, he was appointed as a deputy director of RAB - a position he held until January 2012.
+In March 2009, he was appointed as a deputy director of RAB — a position he held until January 2012.
 In January 2012, Azad was appointed as Military Observer (MILOB) with the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO).

 He received his commission from the Infantry Division of the Bangladesh Army through the Bangladesh Military Academy (BMA) Long Course.
 He worked as the Battalion Commander at the Bangladesh Infantry Regimental Centre (BIR), in the position of Colonel.
 Earlier in his career, he had served as Operation Wing Director at RAB headquarters at Kurmitola and Commanding Officer of the RAB-7 field unit in Chattogram.

 Azad re-joined RAB on deputation from the Bangladesh Army on 9 March 2021.
 He was subsequently appointed Additional Director General (Operations) of RAB on 16 March 2021, replacing Colonel Tofayel Mustafa Sorwar.
+Colonel Kamrul Hasan replaced Azad as Additional Director General (Operations) of RAB in June 2022.